 You can loop these on after stringing the main part of the bracelet as an option, but I find it’s easier to create them and string them on as you work the main beads onto the memory wire.

-Once you have assembled your headpin “charms,” its time to start stringing your memory wire!
+Once you have assembled your headpin “charms,” it’s time to string your memory wire!

 Beading The Memory Wire